-- Recruitment or use of children by armed forces and groups;
+- Recruitment and use of children by armed forces and armed groups;

 - Sexual violence against children;

 - Abduction of children;

 - Denial of humanitarian access for children.

 The information gathered through the MRM is used in United Nations reporting, including the annual report of the Secretary-General on children and armed conflict and country-specific reports of the Secretary-General on children and armed conflict.
 These reports trigger action by the Security Council and other actors.

 You can read all our reports in the virtual library.

 The information collected through the MRM is also used to inform the response, to provide services to boys and girls as well as to engage with parties to conflict to foster accountability and compliance with international child protection standards.

 The MRM is established in country-situations where parties to conflict have been listed in the annexes of the annual report of the Secretary-General on children and armed conflict.